zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/General Equilibrium II - Formal Presentation and Welfare Theorems.md

 It's worth noting that this is a really weak condition. $x_1 = \bar \omega$ is PO; someone has all the stuff.

+Now we can introduce a notion of income and ownership.

 ### Walrasian Equilibrium

-Now we can introduce a notion of income and ownership.
+Also called 'market', 'competitive', 'price-taking'.

 - Individuals have endowments $\omega_i$ such that $\sum \omega_i = \bar\omega$.
 - Firms have ownerships $\theta_{ij}$ : $\sum_j \theta_{ij} = 1$.
 Suppose some prices $p \in \R^L$.
 Then an individual's income is $w_i = p \omega_i + \sum_j \theta_{ij}py_j$.